RenderKit/ospray/README.md

     inline std::vector<std::shared_ptr<Node>> GatherNodesByName::results()
     {
-      return nodes;// TODO: should this be a move (i.e. reader 'consumes')?
+      return nodes;// TODO: should this be a move (i.e., reader 'consumes')?
     }

 Thread Safety
 -------------

-The scenegraph is only thread safe for accessing and setting values on nodes.
+The scene graph is only thread safe for accessing and setting values on nodes.
 More advanced operations like adding or removing nodes are not thread safe.
-At some point we hope to add transactions to handle these, but for now the scenegraph nodes must be added/removed on the same thread that is committing and rendering.
+At some point we hope to add transactions to handle these, but for now the scene graph nodes must be added/removed on the same thread that is committing and rendering.

 Examples